zhangbsn-gt/developer.gov.sg/collections/_guidelines/procurement/imda-accreditation.md

 ---
-title: Accreditation@SG Digital (Accreditation@SGD)
+title: IMDA Accreditation
 layout: layout-page-sidenav
-sub_collection_render: true
-description: Accreditation@SGD provides Singapore-based ICM companies with a streamlined procurement process for government ICT projects.
+description: IMDA Accreditation provides Singapore-based ICM companies with a streamlined procurement process for government ICT projects.
 Find out more here!
+redirect_from:
-redirect_from: /guidelines/procurement/accreditation-sg.html
+    - /guidelines/procurement/accreditation-sg.html
+    - /guidelines/procurement/accreditation-sgd.html
 ---

 ### Overview

-The Accreditation@SGD programme allows Singapore-based companies that have developed or own innovative and high-growth infocomm media (ICM) products to gain accreditation from the Infocomm Media Development Authority (IMDA).
+The IMDA Accreditation programme allows Singapore-based companies that have developed or own innovative and high-growth infocomm media (ICM) products to gain accreditation from the Infocomm Media Development Authority (IMDA).
 This expedites the procurement of products and services from accredited companies by government and large enterprise buyers.
 A “streamlined procurement” process was also established where government buyers must consider these accredited companies listed in the **Panel of Accredited Companies (AC Panel)** first if they offer solutions that they are seeking.

 <figure style="text-align: center">
   <img